What this filing does

 Dissolve a Partnership Firm

-A partnership firm is dissolved by the partners themselves through a dissolution deed, not by MCA.
-The dissolution is recorded with the State Registrar of Firms via Form A, and the firm's accounts are settled and assets distributed per the deed.
+A partnership firm is dissolved by the partners themselves through a dissolution deed, not by the Ministry of Corporate Affairs.
+The dissolution is then recorded with the state Registrar of Firms, and the firm's accounts are settled and its assets distributed in line with the deed.

 Delivery14–21 working daysFormsForm A (Registrar of Firms)·Dissolution deed